WolfgangMehner/git-support/git-support/README.md

 RELEASE NOTES
 ================================================================================

-RELEASE NOTES FOR VERSION 0.9.3
+RELEASE NOTES FOR VERSION 0.9.4pre
 ----------------------------------------------------------------------
-- Add: The diff buffer can be use to add/reset chunks, added new maps.
-- Add: Extended command-line completion to handle options for Git commands.
-- Add: New maps for the buffer: log
-- Add: Command :GitEdit to quickly jump to configuration files.
-- Change: The status buffer can handle renamed files.
+- Add command :GitTerm to execute Git in a terminal window (requires +terminal).
+- Improve :GitGrep (in case +conceal is available).
-- Improve syntax highlighting.
+- Improve :GitLog to support ranges.
+- Adapt for running under Neovim more smoothly.
 - Minor changes.